 Once you’ve found a lender that offers VA renovation loans, you’ll work with them to get preapproved for a loan.

-3. Get Quotes From A VA-Approved Contractor
+3. Get Quotes From A VA-Registered Contractor

 The contractor will determine how much your proposed repairs and improvements will cost.

 The VA doesn’t permit home buyers to complete the renovations themselves.